Andy-J-marshall/stanningley-bowls/README.md

 Most of the club details are stored in the `config.ts` file (e.g. membership price, team names etc.), so any changes will need to be updated.
 Similarly, the `stats.tsx` file and year drop down will need to be configured to support more years.

-# Bowls script
+# Bowls scripts

-The script that collates stats from all club teams can be found in the `/scripts/pythonScripts` directory.
+The script that collates stats from all club teams can be found in the `/scripts/statsScripts` directory.

 ## Update the player stats